samuelarogbonlo/Light-Ethereum-Test/README-2.md

     > - **Prometheus:** Ideal for collecting metrics from both the system (EC2 instance) and the Helios client.
 It's lightweight, integrates well with cloud environments like AWS, and can monitor CPU, memory, and network usage alongside custom application metrics.
     > - **Grafana:** Provides a powerful, customizable dashboard for visualizing Prometheus metrics.
 It’s user-friendly and supports alerts, helping you monitor the performance and availability of the Ethereum Light Client in real-time.
     > - **PagerDuty:** This integrates well with Prometheus for real-time alerting and incident management.
 It provides on-call scheduling, escalation policies, and multi-channel alerts (SMS, phone calls, emails, etc.), ensuring that critical issues like node downtime or performance degradation are quickly addressed.
+    > - **Loki:** This integrates well with our setup and we can us e it to manage logs generally.

 - MAY someday need to provide a CI/CD pipeline for the infrastructure.
     - R7: What CI/CD pipeline would you use?
 Why?